-The InMinistry Master of Divinity program makes the degree available to nonresident students currently serving in ministry positions.
+The InMinistry Master of Divinity program makes the degree available to nonresident students serving in ministry positions.
 The ministry setting provides a laboratory for application of course material, as well as questions posed in the courses.
-The master of divinity program is offered with several different options.
+The master of divinity program is offered with several options.
 Please refer to "Our Degree Programs" on pages 99-116 for degree requirements for each option listed below.
-Please note that all options are not available at all campuses.
+Please note that all options are not available at both campuses.

 - Greek/Generalist

 - Hebrew/Generalist

 - Greek and Hebrew/Generalist

-- Greek/Children's and Family Ministry
+- · Greek/Children's and Family Ministry

-- Hebrew/Childrens' and Family Ministry
+- · Hebrew/Childrens' and Family Ministry

 - Greek/Christian Thought

 - Hebrew/Christian Thought

-- Greek/Transformational Leadership

-- Hebrew/Transformational Leadership
+- Greek/Missional Leadership